Who knows the right way to grieve, to honor the passing of another’s life, to channel and heal the hurricane of emotions?

 My testimony isn’t judgment, as I’m not a judge; I am a witness to a life full of choices, and I am in mourning for a person who actually lived–crimes, lies, wasted potential, broken promises, and all.

 And it’s terrible and heartbreaking that he’s gone and can never mend what he broke and heal the rifts between himself and those who loved him despite his faults.
-That our love for him was not blind is a credit, not a failing, and, in the words of his daughter:
+That our love for him was not blind is a credit, not a failing, and, in the words of his oldest child:

 “All I ever wanted was for the good in him to win, but it wasn’t strong enough to win in time, and now it never can.
 I feel safer now.”